ctippur/swaggeralliance/README.md

 Any further changes to the endpoint or model should be reflected on swagger and code stub should be generated.

-## Challenges
+## Challenges/opportunities
 Just jotting down some challenges.
 I am sure there are a lot more.

 1. After implementing business logic, how do we link with further changes to model or end point?
 This is relevant because swagger codegen recreates the stub.
-2. Integrting with other providers like Azure, Google Cloud Platform
+2. Integrting with other providers like Azure, Google Cloud Platform. etc
 3. Build A/B testing environment (For example use Wasabi)
+4. Improve code gen to conform to specific use cases (for example, use cases for machine learning, build with pickle and other required libraries)